media, marketing & effectiveness 2026

 For CMOs, the implication is clear: marketing effectiveness depends on balancing short-term performance with long-term brand building while ensuring media spend is aligned to the true value of each impression, not just its cost.
 The most practical next step is to begin incorporating media quality signals into planning and buying decisions—for example by testing attention and contextual signals in CTV and video campaigns, adjusting bidding or budget allocation based on daypart, placement prominence, or content environment, and working with partners to access and evaluate quality signals alongside traditional performance metrics.

-Be sure to catch Erez Levin, Principal at Emet Advisory and former Google product strategist, share the key messages from the new CIMM white paper “Navigating Quality” and how he’s inspiring a “Quality Revolution.”
+Erez Levin shares key messages from the new CIMM white paper “Navigating Quality” and outlines how he’s inspiring a “Quality Revolution.”

 SHANE SKILLEN